 When a client comes back as an ENFJ or a Type 4, you get a category — not a structure.
 The clinical questions that actually matter (where is the rigidity, what is the pattern of avoidance, where is the leverage for change) are invisible inside a type label.
 Icosa maps personality as a 20-center geometric system, not a taxonomy.

 Every practitioner knows that how a client answers a questionnaire can be as clinically interesting as what they answer.
-Standard assessment tools discard that behavioral layer entirely.
+Most assessment tools discard that behavioral layer entirely.
 Icosa captures 23 behavioral signals during the assessment itself — response latency, revision patterns, engagement trajectory — and surfaces them in your clinician portal.

 A single assessment is a snapshot.
 Longitudinal work requires longitudinal data: trend detection, changepoint analysis, momentum projection.
 Most assessment tools were not designed for the time scales of actual therapy.
 Icosa was.